NIHON KOHDEN SVM-7000 series patient monitors made in China and Malaysia

 Nihon Kohden cap-ONE P907 (TG-920P) mainstream CO2 sensor kit

-The SVM-7000 series does not use the yellow MULTI plug, below picture shows the type of applicable connector plug.
+The SVM-7000 series monitors do not make use the yellow MULTI-parameter plug, below picture shows the type of non-coded connector plug being used on the SVM-7000 series monitors.

 How to remove a relatively big disposable adapter from the two tiny transducers after use?